 SELECT @result AS 'Return Code'

-In the above query, first, we have declared a variable of integer data type.
-And then, we are using the variable in the execution statement to store the value returned by the procedure.
+In the above query, we first declare an integer-type variable.
+Then, we use the variable in the execution statement to store the value returned by the procedure.

-Now, if the procedure is executed successfully, the procedure will return 0, and the value will be stored in the variable.
-And we can query the variable using the SELECT statement to get the output.
+If the procedure is executed successfully, it will return 0, and the value will be stored in the variable.
+We can query the variable using the SELECT statement to get the output.

 Read How to select latest record in SQL Server